mmbman/Katagiri/jewel-mirror-awareness.md

 Going means you just walk in the mist.
 You just go on with your life.
 Whatever you feel, today comes.
 Whatever you feel, new year comes.
 Whatever you think, whatever you do, new year comes and goes.

 So that is basic nature of being, ultimate end of being.
-Just soing.
+Just going.
 And you are right on that going, moving along with it.
 A nice walk.
 Just walking in the mist.

-You don’t have to know what’s around you; all you have to do is Stand up there and walk.
+You don’t have to know what’s around you; all you have to do is stand up there and walk.
 In the mist.

 For this you need to realize the ultimate nature of being, just going in itself, and you see the nothing.
 But that nothing gives you a kind of energy.
-Because you are something going dynanically, and nothing else.
+Because you are something going dynamically, and nothing else.
 Nothing else expecting anything at all, just going.
 That is what it means to get a certain energy: you just move.
 That energy is something that shoots up from the basic nature of being.

 That is form, but strictly speaking it is compassion.
 Compassion is very deep, very deep.
 The only way you can see it is to follow the basic practice for human beings.

-Your whole body and mind, your position, your capability, you job, all become compassion; all are embraced by compassion.
+Your whole body and mind, your position, your capability, your job, all become compassion; all are embraced by compassion.
 Whatever you do, compassion moves.
 That is called the host within the host; that is the best way to live.
 Helping, serving, learning and creating, developing, living in peace and harmony.

 Individually, that is the experience of freedom.